ganorberg/social-vault/README.md

 # Social Vault

-Use this app to remember acquaintances -- names, details of their first born, you name it.
+Use this app to remember acquaintances -- names, aspirations, hobbies, and so on for your next conversation.
+Guaranteed to impress or horrify, depending on your level of detail.

 https://ganorberg.github.io/social-vault/